5 skills sales reps need to adapt to during the pandemic

 Understanding data

-Data drives every process for a business and is a crucial aspect of analysing your business and optimising it for success.
+Data drives every process for a business and is a crucial aspect of analyzing your business and optimizing's it for success.
 Understanding what data means and how it relates to your prospects and customers is imperative for making sales.

 Thorough customer research